-With respect to the Administrator's report, we read it and report if this has been prepared, in all material respects, in accordance with the provisions of the National Bank of Romania Order no. 27/2010, articles 12-14.
+With respect to the Administrator's separate report, we read and report if this has been prepared, in all material respects, in accordance with the provisions of National Bank of Romania Order no. 27/2010, articles 12-14.

-On the sole basis of the procedures performed within the audit of the financial statements, in our opinion:
+On the sole basis of the procedures performed within the audit of the separate financial statements, in our opinion:

-- a) the information included in the administrators' report for the financial year for which the financial statements have been prepared is consistent, in all material respects, with these financial statements; - b) the administrators' report has been prepared, in all material respects, in accordance with the provisions of the National Bank of Romania Order no. 27/2010, articles 12-14.
+- a) the information included in the Administrators' separate report for the financial year for which the separate financial statements have been prepared is consistent, in all material respects, with these separate financial statements; - b) the Administrators' separate report has been prepared, in all material respects, in accordance with the provisions of the National Bank of Romania Order no. 27/2010, articles 12-14.

-Moreover, based on our knowledge and understanding concerning the Bank and its environment gained during the audit on the financial statements prepared as at December 31, 2020, we are required to report if we have identified a material misstatement of this Administrator's report.
+Based on our knowledge and understanding concerning the Bank and its environment gained during the audit on the separate financial statements prepared as at December 31, 2021, we are required to report if we have identified a material misstatement of the Administrators' separate report.
 We have nothing to report in this regard.

-Responsibilities of Management and Those Charged with Governance for the Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Separate Financial Statements

-- 7. Management is responsible for the preparation and fair presentation of the financial statements in accordance with IFRS and Order 27/2010 and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error. - 8.
-In preparing the financial statements, management is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so. - 9.
+- 8. Management is responsible for the preparation and fair presentation of the separate financial statements in accordance with IFRS as adopted by the European Union and Order 27/2010 and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error. - 9.
+In preparing the financial statements, management is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so. - 10.
 Those charged with governance are responsible for overseeing the Bank's financial reporting process.

-Auditor's Responsibilities for the Audit of the Financial Statements
+Auditor's Responsibilities for the Audit of the Separate Financial Statements